 Today concludes the Kidpower 30-Day Challenge with our #30 skill.
-First, we want to tank you for reading and participating in the Challenge which has provided helpful ways and resources in support of Child Abuse Prevention month.
+First, we want to thank you for reading and participating in the Challenge which has provided helpful ways and resources in support of Child Abuse Prevention month.
 We hope you found it useful and informative, and that you shared them with others.

 We wish to also give an extra special appreciation to all of you who were inspired to make a donation to support our global outreach efforts to help people take charge of their safety.
 Together, we can all make a difference!